jiripudil/phpstan-sealed-classes/README.md

 If you are using [`phpstan/extension-installer`](https://github.com/phpstan/extension-installer), this extension's configuration will be automatically enabled.

-Otherwise you need to include it explicitly in your `phpstan.neon`:
+Otherwise, you need to include it explicitly in your `phpstan.neon`:

 ```neon
 includes: